 Sixt offers high quality car rental in South Korea with an extensive fleet of premium vehicles.
-The branch menu below shows our many locations across the country, putting our services within easy reach for your visit.
-We also offer a simple and quick online booking, allowing you to rent a car in South Korea with the minimum of fuss.
-Read on for lots of useful tips on getting the most out of your visit to this fascinating country of modern cities, ancient sites and beautiful landscapes.
+We also offer a simple and quick online booking, allowing you to rent a car in South Korea with ease.
+Then you can explore this fascinating country of modern cities, ancient sites and beautiful landscapes.

 With such an extensive fleet, we strive to make sure that we have the right rental vehicle for your requirements.
 Our list of add-ons is another way to shape your ideal rental.
 We have child seats, additional driver coverage and protection options for peace of mind.
 Our navigation systems will guide you to all those places of interest listed below, and if planning a ski trip, snow chains will help get you safely to the slopes.
 Booking in advance of your visit is the best way to get the most affordable car rental deals in South Korea and to ensure availability of your chosen class of vehicle and options.

 To rent a car in South Korea with Sixt, you must be in possession of a valid driving license and also an International Driving Permit (IDP).
 An IDP can only be obtained before you leave the United States from either the American Automobile Association (AAA) or the American Automobile Touring Alliance(AATA).